lasobrie/lasobrie.github.io/service.md

 ## Service

-Welcome to my service page!
-Here you can find information about my contributions to the academic and local community.

 # Professional Service
-- Organization of an international academia-practitioner [workshop](https://ontracklab.com/workshop)
+- Organization of an international academia-practitioner [workshop](https://ontracklab.com/workshop), 2022
+- Reviewer at European Journal of Operational Research
-- Spokesperson at EB 22 Department of Ghent University
+- Spokesperson at EB 22 Department of Ghent University, 2024
-- Master Thesis Supervision at Ghent University at Faculty of Economics and Business Administration and Faculty of Medicine
+- Master Thesis Supervision at Ghent University: Faculty of Economics and Business Administration and Faculty of Medicine, 2022-2025
-- Data and Server Management at Virginia Tech
+- PhD Student Mentoring, 2024-

 # Outreach
-- Visiting Researcher at Infrabel
+- Visiting Researcher at Infrabel, 2020-
 - Company Visit at Barco, 5 May 2023
-- ICCRA Congress, 6 Dec 2023: ‘Harnessing predictive analytics in dashboards for real-time control room management’
+- ICCRA Congress 2023 & 2024
+- Company Visit at Street Factory Brewing Company, South Boston, Virginia